 Gain practical, hands-on experience with organizations committed to advocacy and activism for women.
 Observe and analyze organizational operations and the ways in which leadership is performed.
 Practice skills and knowledge gained in the classroom to assist and possibly build upon the work of community agencies.
 Critically reflect on practical experience to aid in further application.

 - Reflect on leadership experienced gained in college;

 - Identify linkages between curricular and co-curricular experiences;

 - Evaluate aspects of experiences as they related to academic, personal, and professional identities;

 - Communicate the integration of learning to various university and community audiences.

 - Create leadership portfolios

-2) Co-Curricular Component: Participants attend weekly WILL meetings to engage in discussions about feminist leadership.
+2) Weekly WILL Meetings: Participants attend weekly WILL meetings to engage in discussions about feminist leadership.
 WILL meetings include team-building exercises, group discussion and reflection, individual contemplation, and conversations about feminism, leadership, activism, and social change.
 Through WILL meetings, participants are able to make deep lasting connections with one another while developing and growing as leaders.
 WILL discussions centralize around the importance of the Social Change Model of Leadership Development and the practice of Action Research.